Updated: Aug 31

 Right!
 Both sides believe they have a lower score, both believe the opposing side owes them, and both experience all the negative feelings that go with losing.

-Worse, the main rule of the game is silence, absolute silence, and even though one side occasionally reaches out and reduces some of that separating distance, the silence and the game keep pushing the scores’ imbalance until there is more resentment and blame than caring and love.
+Sadly, the main rule of the game is silence, absolute silence, and even though one side occasionally reaches out and reduces some of that separating distance, the silence and the game keep pushing the scores’ imbalance until there is more resentment and blame than caring and love.

 I know about this game better than most, because it was the way I grew up, and it affected my relationships, romantic and otherwise, for far too long.